 Students are subject to all state and public school rules and regulations regarding attendance.
-In order to obtain a certificate of completion, students will need to complete all required APX WCSC courses.
+In order to obtain a certificate of completion, students will need to complete all APX WCSC courses offered during their junior and senior years.

 Drop and Withdrawal Procedures